Frequently Asked Questions

 If I would like to study abroad, what do I do?

 You must first visit the Office for International Programs (OIP) in Hovey House and meet with an Advising Assistant.
-After you have narrowed down your destinations through this meeting and doing some research, you need to meet with an International Study Advisor.
+After you have narrowed down your destinations through this meeting and doing some research, you will meet with an International Study Advisor.

-Can I get into the Honors Program after my freshman year?
+Can I get into the Honors Program during my freshman year?

 Yes, if your grades are very good you may request consideration to be admitted into the Honors Program by contacting the Program Director, Ethan Sullivan, firstname.lastname@example.org after your first semester of freshman year.